-Volunteers to commemorate 9/11 heroes by packing meals to donate
+Volunteers commemorate 9/11 heroes by packing meals to donate

 Tuesday marks 23 years since the attacks on 9/11.

-Almost 900 people will be packing nearly 250,000 meals at Roy Wilkins auditorium on Tuesday.
-The event is held by nonprofit 9/11 Day, which has worked to make Sept.
+Almost 900 people packed nearly 250,000 meals at Roy Wilkins auditorium on Tuesday.
+The event was held by the nonprofit 9/11 Day, which has worked to make Sept.
 11 formally known as “National Day of Service and Remembrance.”

 It’s the nonprofit’s third year of meal packing in the Twin Cities, and volunteers will be packing meals all over the country.
 Nationwide, there are expected to be as many as 30,000 volunteers packing over 8.5 million meals.